bump-sh/github-action/README.md

 * `hub` (optional): Hub slug or id.
 Needed when deploying to a documentation attached to a Hub.
 Can be found in the hub settings on https://bump.sh

+* `branch` (optional): Branch name used during `deploy` or `diff` commands.
+This can be useful to maintain multiple API reference history and make it available in your API documentation.

 * `command`: Bump command to execute. _Default: `deploy`_

   * `deploy`: deploy a new version of the documentation